microsoft/botframework/README.md

 # What's new (Ignite 2019)

+### Bot Framework Composer (Preview)
+- [Bot Framework Composer](https://github.com/microsoft/BotFramework-Composer/tree/kaiqb/Ignite2019) | [docs]() :: is an integrated development tool for developers and multi-disciplinary team of professional conversation designers for building bots and other types of conversational software with the Microsoft Bot Framework technology stack.
+Within this web-based tool, you'll find everything you need to build a modern, state-of-the-art conversational experience.

+## Dynamics 365 Virtual Agent for Customer Service (??)
+Virtual Agent for Customer Service, built on the Microsoft Bot Framework, makes it easy to create bots that address common support issues.
+It removes the complexity of exposing teams to the nuances of conversational AI and the need to write complex code.
+It provides exceptional customer service with intelligent, adaptable virtual agents.

 ## Bot Framework SDK v4
 The Bot Framework SDK v4 is an [open source SDK][1a] that enable developers to model and build sophisticated conversation using their favorite programming language.